-If you are in the initial research phase and have not actually used WP Engine yet, we recommend that you try them first (use coupon code wpe20off to get 20% off your purchase).
+If you are in the initial research phase and have not had the chance to use WP Engine yet, I strongly recommend that you try them first (and use coupon code wpe3free for 10% off your bill).

-WP Engine is an excellent managed hosting provider for WordPress sites, and one of the best alternatives to standard shared hosting.
+It should be crystal clear that WP Engine is a reputable hosting provider for WordPress.
+It happens to be one of the best alternatives to shared hosting.

-Some particularly nifty features include staging sites, easy collaboration, and billing transfers to your clients.
+Some particularly sweet features include staging sites, collaboration, billing transfers, and automatic updates for WordPress and plugins.

 - Endorsed and recommended by WordPress.org.